rudramanu/indi_assignment/readme.md

 - **Path Parameter**:
   - `id` (string, required): The ID of the book to be deleted
 - **Responses**:
-  - `200`: Product Removed Successfully
+  - `200`: Book Removed Successfully
   - `500`: Internal Server Error

 ### `/book/get`